DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-09-oneira-update-may.md

 <h2 class="post-h2">Want to See More?</h2>

 <a class="post-link" href="https://discord.gg/XAYvJhkkqE">Join our Discord</a> to be the first to find out about <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a>’s development updates and get the chance to playtest when possible!
-We gladly welcome any thoughts, ideas, or feedback you might have so don’t hesitate to join us and tell us what’s on your mind!
+We gladly welcome any thoughts, ideas, or feedback you might have so don’t hesitate to join us and say what’s on your mind!